GIScience/gis-training-resource-center/content/Module_4/en_qgis_styling_vector_data.md

 By double clicking on the __unique values__ in the classified list, you can change the symbol for each value
 ```

-Now we have a map of Nigeria where you can locate the areas, that are affected by explosions more than others.
+Now we have a map of Nigeria where you can locate the areas that are affected by explosions more than others.
 On the map below, we also added text labels, which will be explained below.

 ```{figure} ../../fig/en_exercise_map_design_example_Nigeria.png
 ---